 Personalize your subject line.
-One of the reasons why email marketing remains to be one of the most effective ways to convert is due to the email’s personal nature.
-A prospect receiving mail directly to their inbox creates a sense of intimacy, as opposed to the very public, and, somewhat impersonal platform that is social media.
-Including your prospect’s name in the subject line adds a more personal touch, and may also help build rapport.
+One of the reasons why email marketing remains one of the most effective ways to convert is the email’s personal nature.
+A prospect receiving mail directly to their inbox creates a sense of intimacy instead of the very public and somewhat impersonal platform that is social media.
+Including your prospect’s name in the subject line adds a more personal touch and may also help build rapport.

 Offer something of value.
 Your subject line should give your prospect an idea about what’s inside the email and what they could gain from reading it.
 Don’t make false promises.
 Your email marketing campaign is supposed to strengthen your brand reputation, not ruin it.

 - Stop Selling and Start Providing Massive Value

 As we have shared in one of our previous blog posts, the key to a successful marketing strategy is not asking for the sale – well, not immediately anyway.
 The best way to gain your prospect’s business is by first earning their trust.
 Give them something for free – a homebuyer checklist perhaps, or money-saving tips for renovating a house – something valuable and useful to your target market.
 This helps build relationships and trust between you and your prospect.
 Providing valued information positions you as an expert.
 Which then makes you the go-to girl or guy in real estate.

 Michael Aagard of Unbounce said it best: your call-to-action is the “tipping point between bounce and conversion.”